StuartJO/FasterMatchingIndex/README.md

 It takes agesssssssssssssssssssssss to run (in my experience I could run ever single other topological model in the time it takes to run the matching model)

-This likely makes you sad
+This likely makes you sad :cry:

-But what if I told you there was a way to make it (somewhat) better
+But what if I told you there was a way to make it (somewhat) better...

 ## I'm interested now, why can it be made faster?